jonoirwinrsa/github-cognito-openid-wrapper/README.md

 private user profile data).
 In order to do this, it's usually necessary for _authentication_ of the user to happen before authorisation.

-This means that most OAuth2.0 implementations (including GitHub) [include authentication in a step of the authorisation process](https://medium.com/@darutk/new-architecture-of-oauth-2-0-and-openid-connect-implementation-18f408f9338d).
+This means that most OAuth2.0 implementations (including Slack) [include authentication in a step of the authorisation process](https://medium.com/@darutk/new-architecture-of-oauth-2-0-and-openid-connect-implementation-18f408f9338d).
-For all practical purposes, most OAuth2.0 implementations (including GitHub)can be thought of as providing both authorisation and authentication.
+For all practical purposes, most OAuth2.0 implementations (including Slack)can be thought of as providing both authorisation and authentication.

 Below is a diagram of the authentication code flow for OAuth: